 Ovechkin’s commitment and sense of purpose were evident in his acceptance speech for the Ted Lindsay award.
 A quick vote of thanks for his fellow nominees, some mumbled references to his friends and family and then a note of remembrance for his deceased brother.

 At that point, a minute into his acceptance speech applause rang around the Las Vegas venue and the organisers cut Ovechkin’s microphone.
+Very much like the Oscars 45 second speech rule as there’s clearly a time limit for even an Ovechkin acceptance speech.
 The comic turn, in the form of Reese Waters, took to the centre stage and the presenters started leaving the awards stage.

 In fact he kept going until the microphone was re-connected at which point he did eventually stop his speech at the two minute mark.